ch843/ultimate-adventure/README.md

 - Component-based architecture
 - Modern, clean UI that matches the original site
 - Tailwind CSS for styling
+- React Router for navigation
+- Loading and error handling
+- Dynamic content through database storage and display
+- zod and schema typing usage for database consistency
+- Hosted on Vercel

 ## Getting Started